Green Flags for the Essex Country Parks

 The Essex Country Parks are proud to be recognised for their excellent standards by receiving Green Flag status.

-EXPLORE Essex is delighted that the Essex County Council country parks have been recognised for their excellent standards by being awarded Green Flag status again for 2022/23.
+EXPLORE Essex is delighted that the Essex County Council country parks have been recognised for their excellent standards once again, by being awarded Green Flag status for 2023/24.

 The Green Flag awards recognise and reward well managed parks throughout the country and demonstrate that the spaces meet the needs of the communities that they serve.

-The international award confirms that the Essex Country Parks, for the third year running, boast the highest possible environmental standards, are well maintained and have excellent visitor facilities.
+The international award confirms that the Essex Country Parks, for the fifth year running, boast the highest possible environmental standards, are well maintained and have excellent visitor facilities.

 The Essex Country Parks of Belhus Woods, Cudmore Grove, Danbury, Great Notley, Hadleigh Thorndon and Weald, have all received Green Flag status and will be displaying their flags within the park grounds.

-Featuring a diverse range of beautiful landscapes and important wildlife habitats, each country park offers visitors something unique, from the five lakes at Belhus Woods to the fallow deer enclosure at Weald or the mountain bike trails at Hadleigh – a legacy from the 2012 Olympics.
+Featuring a diverse range of beautiful landscapes and important wildlife habitats, each country park offers visitors something unique, from the five lakes at Belhus Woods to the fallow deer enclosure at Weald or the Gruffalo trail at Thorndon.

 Recent research conducted by BritianThinks - on behalf of Essex County Council and the Essex Climate Action Commission - revealed that 98% of the county’s residents agreed that accessing nature and green spaces was important to them.

-Councillor Graham Butland, Essex County Councillor Cabinet Member for the Arts, Heritage and Culture, said: “We are delighted that our country parks have been awarded the prestigious Green Flag status once again.
+Councillor Mark Durham, Essex County Councillor Cabinet Member for the Arts, Heritage and Culture, said: “We are delighted that our country parks have been awarded the prestigious Green Flag status once again.